 The New Age of Change

 The age of tight vertical integration and slow, proprietary processes is no longer acceptable given the speed of innovation and the necessity to leverage incredibly broad and dynamic market innovation.
-The majority of ground breaking innovations are happening in the other markets, such as telco with 5G and satellites, medical with miniaturization in neutral media and sensor integration, industrial with mesh net tracking and smart cities and semiconductors with sensors, Flash, DRAM, OLED, MEMS and microcontrollers.
+The majority of ground breaking innovations are happening in the other markets, such as next-gen communications with 5G and satellites, medical with miniaturization in neutral media and sensor integration, industrial with mesh net tracking and smart cities and semiconductors with sensors, Flash, DRAM, OLED, MEMS and microcontrollers.

 Vertical integration for some of the electronics systems of an aircraft may make sense, as it defines the aviation vehicle’s value proposition.
 But more importantly, for the market to get back on track, OEMs must partner early with suppliers that have multi-market technical integration knowledge with scalable production facilities to bring forth sustainable technology and the production advantage that A&D needs to meet the demands of today’s market.